 Orthorexia is an eating disorder characterized by an obsession with “clean” eating and the accompanying extreme diet restrictions.
 Though not yet included in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), orthorexia is generally recognized within the eating disorder community.

 It is normal to get swept up in fads.
-However, this can be dangerous when it comes to diets and extreme exercise regimens.
+However, diets and extreme exercise regimens can be dangerous.
 It is a slippery slope from going on cleanses to lose a few pounds to developing an all-consuming and life-threatening eating disorder.

 How to Break Disordered Eating

-Breaking disordered eating habits before they lead to an eating disorder can be done.
-Depending on the severity of an individual’s behaviors, professional help might be recommended.
+It’s possible to break disordered eating habits before they lead to an eating disorder.
+However, depending on the severity of an individual’s behaviors, professional help might be recommended.

-A registered dietician (R.D.) can help you face fear foods and practice more intuitive eating.
+A registered dietitian (RD) can help you face your fears and practice more intuitive eating.
 If other psychological issues are the underlying cause of disordered food behaviors, a psychotherapist can help you develop alternative coping mechanisms.

 The opinions and views of our guest contributors are shared to provide a broad perspective of eating disorders.
 These are not necessarily the views of Eating Disorder Hope, but an effort to offer discussion of various issues by different concerned individuals.